zrburdett/FrogsDND/People/Klept.md

 ### **Notes**
-Comes from THE MEADOW, sent to jail because stole another similarly-sized gnome, fashioned a holster for the gnome, holster is now gnome-less.
+Comes from *The Meadow*, sent to jail because stole another similarly-sized gnome, fashioned a holster for the gnome, holster is now gnome-less.